thogiti/thogitiB.github.io/content/2023-05-08-Error-Correction-in-Danksharding-Harnessing-the-Power-of-Generalized-Reed-Solomon-Codes-for-Ethereum-Scalability.md

 # [Generalized Reed-Solomon Codes](#generalized-reed-solomon-codes)

-Generalized Reed-Solomon Codes, GRS, codes are an extension of Reed-Solomon codes, which are widely used in error-correcting codes.
-They are particularly useful for data extraction and data interpolation stages in danksharding, as they are capable of correcting errors and filling in missing values in the data blobs [doc.sagemath.org](https://doc.sagemath.org/html/en/reference/coding/sage/coding/grs_code.html).
+Generalized Reed-Solomon Codes, GRS, codes are an extension of Reed-Solomon codes [wikipedia.org](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), which are widely used in error-correcting codes.
+They are particularly useful for data extraction and data interpolation stages in danksharding, as they are capable of correcting errors and filling in missing values in the data blobs [math.msu.edu](https://users.math.msu.edu/users/halljo/classes/codenotes/GRS.pdf).

 # [Data Extraction and Data Interpolation in Danksharding](#data-extraction-and-data-interpolation-in-danksharding)